 Diagnostic technology allows our veterinarians to examine pets internally, aiding in the detection of tumors, spinal cord diseases, bone conditions, and a number of other conditions.
 Memphis Veterinary Specialists is pleased to be the only veterinary facility in Western Tennessee equipped with an on-site computed tomography scanner (CT or CAT scan).
 A CT scanner is an advanced, non-invasive, and painless diagnostic imaging tool that provides anatomical information about a pet.
-We also have pet ultrasound and digital X-ray capabilities, offered by a veterinary radiologist and two board-certified internists.
+We also have pet ultrasound and digital X-ray capabilities, offered by a veterinary radiologist and a board-certified internist.

 How Does CT Scanning Work?